Machian gravity and a cosmology without dark matter and dark energy: Cosmological solution from a generalized metric

-The above equations i.e. Eq.(\ref{eq:density_1}) and Eq.(\ref{eq:pressure_1}) clearly shows that there are four different types of components of the pressure and density in the above equations.
-These components can be separated as follows
+These expressions show that there are four different types of components of the pressure and density in the above equations.
+These can be broken down as follows

-The pressure and the density given by the Eq.(\ref{eq:radiation}) behave as that of the radiation.
-The pressure and density follows the relation $p=\frac{\rho}{3}$.
-Therefore, the quantity can be treated as some radiation like component of dark matter in the standard cosmology.
-The $2^{nd}$ component which is given by Eq.(\ref{eq:dust}) behaves as the non-relativistic matter.
-For this component, the pressure is $0$ and therefore this component fulfills all the properties of cold dark matter.
-The third component {[}Eq.(\ref{eq:stiff-matter}){]} is a more interesting component.
-For this component the pressure and the density are equal and hence it behaves as stiff matter.
-In the following section, it will be shown that this component will vanish in the FLRW line element.
-The final part which is given by Eq.(\ref{eq:dark-energy}) will satisfy the $\rho=-p$ relation.
-The component has a negative amount of pressure and hence this component behaves as dark energy of the standard cosmological model.
+The pressure and density of the quantity given by Eq.(\ref{eq:radiation}), follows the relation $p=\frac{\rho}{3}$ and they behaves exactly as photon or massless neutrino in the universe, provided they interact with other particles through the space-time curvature or gravity.
+Hence, this component can be treated as a dark radiation in the standard cosmology.
+The presence of the dark radiation has been postulated literature by many authors, the detail of which is discussed in the next section.
+The $2^{nd}$ component, given by Eq.(\ref{eq:dust}) behaves as a non-relativistic matter, with $0$ pressure.
+This fulfills all the criteria for the cold dark matter.
+The third component, i.e. Eq.(\ref{eq:stiff-matter}) is another interesting component, where pressure and the density are equal.
+This is the stiffest equation of state that a fluid can have, because after this the speed of sound inside a fluid will exceed the speed of light, violating the consistency relation.
+This kind of fluid was once proposed by Zeldovich and named as stiff matter.
+The last component, given by Eq.(\ref{eq:dark-energy}) has the $\rho=-p$.
+Thus it behaves as dark energy of the standard cosmological model.

-Therefore this section shows that if Machian gravity is correct and if cosmological model is derived using the General Theory of relativity, the hot dark matter, cold dark matter and dark energy will get inserted into the equations automatically from the geometry.
-Therefore, Machian gravity can provide a cosmological model exactly similar to that of the standard cosmological model without demanding any dark mater or dark energy.
+In Machian gravity dark matter and dark energy emerges automatically from the geometry.
+Thus, the theory can provide a cosmological model exactly similar to that of the standard cosmological model without demanding any external dark mater or dark energy.
+Also Eq.(\ref{eq:radiation})- Eq.(\ref{eq:dark-energy}) shows that $\epsilon=-1$ gives a negative negative energy density for dark matter which is completely illogical.
+It provides a completely independent prove that the extra dimension should be space-like.

-In the standard cosmological model, it is also considered that the density of the dark matter and the dark energy are positive.
-If the density of some of the components in standard cosmological model is taken as negative then it will not give all the predictions properly.
-Therefore, we should demand that the sign of $\rho_{gd}$ and $\rho_{g\Lambda}$ should be positive.
-This forces us to choose the sign of the background dimension to be negative.
-Therefore, the background dimension should be a space-like dimension.